koenderks/aRtsy/README.md

 ## Color palettes

-The function `colorPalette()` can be used to generate a random color palette, or pick a pre-implemented color palette.
+The function `colorPalette()` can be used to generate a (semi-)random color palette, or pick a pre-implemented color palette.
 Currently, the color palettes displayed below are implemented in `aRtsy`.
 Feel free to suggest or add a new palette by making an [issue](https://github.com/koenderks/aRtsy/issues) on GitHub!

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/man/figures/colors.svg'>